to Major Tom:

 24.Nov.2023

-I'm clearing stuff of the desktop at Michelle's and came across the file below.
+I'm clearing stuff off the desktop at Michelle's and came across the file below.
 I felt it strong enough to post...if, for no other reason, than as a memento.
-I wrote it 9.Nov.202
+I wrote it 9.Nov.2020.

 With the threat of nuclear proliferation increasingly real, our military can no longer be relied on as a deterrent.
-And we've shown our own hand to be one based in our own imperialist self-interests too many times for people to take our claims of "promoting democracy" seriously any longer.
+And we've shown our hand to be based in our own imperialist self-interests too many times for people to any longer take seriously our claims of "promoting democracy."

 Irish Maid in Fort Smith, Arkansas has held the top spot for over 25 years.
 Their chocolate mousse is non-pareil!